Science couldn't find the pain

 You can reach and eliminate your pain with your nails.

-Precautions and care must be taken when grooming your skin to take away the pain.
+Precautions and care must be taken when grooming your skin to relieve pain.

-Grooming the affected areas may provoke unknown reactions and even increase the pain.
+Grooming affected areas can cause unusual reactions, and even increase the pain.

 Groom for short periods, several times a day, until the pain disappears.